Explore what some commonly used investment terms mean in practice

 Debt securities such as bonds, debentures and mortgages.
 With fixed income assets, you are lending your money to a borrower in return for a steady payment of interest and a promise to repay the amount owing at a future date (also called “maturity date”).

 Together with money market instruments, bonds are referred to as fixed-income securities because they make regular, fixed-interest payments and repay the principal amount in full at maturity.

 UBS applies a so-called flat fee to most securities and money market funds.
 This fee is charged to the fund's assets and covers all expenses incurred in the management, administration and safekeeping of the fund's assets as well as costs incurred in the distribution of the fund (printing prospectuses, annual and semi-annual reports, costs for auditing and publication of prices, fees charged by the supervisory authority etc.).
 The only costs not covered are transaction costs incurred in the administration of the fund's assets (brokerage fees in line with the market, fees, duties etc. as well as any applicable taxes).
 UBS's flat fee is comprehensive and very client-friendly.
 It cannot be compared with similarly named fees from other fund providers, because these often only cover part of the investor's effective costs.
 Also refer to "management fee".
 The flat fee is not charged to the investor, but directly to the fund's assets.
-As regards all UBS Funds domiciled in Luxembourg, Switzerland or Germany except UBS Real Estate Funds, "Flat fee".
+For example, UBS Funds domiciled in Luxembourg, Switzerland or Germany with the exception of UBS Real Estate Funds, charge a "Flat fee".